 Most of us have heard of Bitcoin.
 Few of us understand what makes it tick.
-The open blockchain technology behind Bitcoin is changing the world, however the ideas driving these changes aren’t the easiest to understand.
+Bitcoin is changing the world, however the ideas driving these changes aren’t the easiest to understand.
 The Bitcoin Executor will be a feature film that aims to tell a good story and provide viewers with a satisfying cinematic experience while seamlessly introducing them to the basic concepts surrounding Bitcoin.